My Boy Jack (film)

 My Boy Jack is a 2007 British biographical television film based on David Haig's 1997 play of the same name for ITV.
 It was filmed in August 2007, with Haig as Rudyard Kipling and Daniel Radcliffe as John Kipling.
 The American television premiere was on 20 April 2008 on PBS, with primetime rebroadcast on 27 March 2011.
 The film attracted about 5.7 million viewers on its original ITV broadcast in the UK on Remembrance Day, 11 November 2007.

 Background

 My Boy Jack is based on the 1997 play by English actor David Haig.
 It tells the story of Rudyard Kipling and his grief for his son, John, who died in the First World War.
 The title comes from Kipling's poem of the same name.
+The fictionalized 4-person "Propaganda Committee," is based on the real work of Wellington House and the Admiralty, War Office and Press Committee.

 The theatre piece played at the Theatre Royal, Nottingham, in 2004.
 It then toured Oxford, Richmond, Brighton, Norwich, Cardiff and Cambridge, with the newly formed Haig Lang Productions.
 In America, My Boy Jack has been performed under the title My Son Jack.